Al-Falah University: 2025 investigation by NAAC and UGC for false accreditation

 After the University Grants Commission and the NAAC discovered irregularities, the Delhi Police Crime Branch filed two FIR against Al-Falah University for cheating and forgery on 15 November 2025.
 Al-Falah University received a show-cause notice from the National Assessment and Accreditation Council (NAAC - an autonomous body of UGC) on 13 November 2025, for using a false NAAC certification on its website.
 According to the notice, the university has not applied for or been accredited by the NAAC, but it publicly states on its website that some of its colleges are NAAC-certified, which is incorrect and deceives the public, particularly parents, students, and stakeholders.
 The university has been asked to provide an explanation by the accreditation body, and it has been ordered to take down the parts of its website and other publicly accessible documents that make false claims about NAAC certification.
 Al-Falah School of Education and Training's accreditation ended in 2016, while Al-Falah School of Engineering and Technology's expired in 2018.

+The university admitted that the out-of-date accreditation claims on its website were the consequence of oversight, mistakes in website design, and inadvertent lapses, according to NAAC officials.
+They stated the university apologized and notified NAAC that the misleading claims had been taken down.

+2025 NCMEI show-cause notice

+National Commission for Minority Educational Institutions (NCMEI) has issued a notice to Al-Falah University to justify, in the light of its multiple faculty members having links with terrorism, why its minority institute status should not be revoked.
+The notice requests that Al-Falah submit records pertaining to its financing sources, appointment procedures, managing body, trust structure, and adherence to the National Commission for Minority Educational Institutions Act of 2004.
+The trust deed, management makeup, admissions information, faculty appointments, minutes from the governing body, and financial accounts for the previous three years have all been requested by NCMEI.
+Ex parte procedures may result from failure to appear or provide the necessary documentation.
+A verification report outlining inspections, supervisory measures, and correspondence with the university since its designation as a minority institution must be filed by the Department of Higher Education.